JeffersonLab/jiriaf-fireworks/readme.md

 ```

 ## Network Map
+The figure below serves as an example to illustrate all the ports and SSH tunnelings utilized in the JRM deployment process.

 ### Ports used in the JRM deployment:
 - `27017`: MongoDB port
 - `8888`: SSH connection port